MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 Notice that the **TimeZone** property is no longer a key.
-Now, if a configuration attempts to set the time zone twice (by using two different **xTimeZone** blocks with different **TimeZone** values), attempting to compile the configuration will cause an error:
+Now, if a configuration attempts to set the time zone twice (by using two different **xTimeZone** blocks with different **TimeZone** values), attempting to compile the configuration causes an error:

 ```Output
 Write-Error: